Thedoctorjpg/bird-reserve-game/README.md

-Since the game is set in an Audubon context, we should tailor the README.md to reflect the mission of bird conservation and citizen science.
-This aligns perfectly with the "Nude Food" philosophy of using real, fresh food straight from nature to support local ecosystems.

-Below is the updated content for your README.md, incorporating the Audubon focus:

 🌿 Audubon Bird Reserve: Habitat Hero Sim
 Welcome to the Audubon Bird Reserve Game, a React-based simulation where you act as a land steward to transform a vacant lot into a high-functioning bird sanctuary.
 This project is inspired by co-founder Nadia Lim’s "Nude Food" philosophy—the belief that the best nutrition for wildlife comes from fresh, minimally processed food provided by the land.